matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::setSize](classffw_1_1_render_window.md#1a5e8e8ff90cc10668fd094f014a1d4443)**
-Sets the size of the window.
+Sets the size of the window's framebuffer.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1a458bda82627135f13216484261f51385" href="#1a458bda82627135f13216484261f51385">getPos</a>